-The primary characteristic of random access memory (RAM), which comprises the common DRAM and SRAM chips in every computer.
+The primary characteristic of random access memory (RAM), which is the workplace in every phone, tablet and computer.
 Byte addressability highlights the essential difference between memory and storage.
-It means that a single character can be written to or read from any memory byte.
-In contrast, disks, SSDs and flash drives read and write chunks of thousands of bytes at a time (see sector).
+It means that a single character or any number of contiguous characters in memory can be calculated, compared and copied with any other data in memory.
+In contrast, the processor reads and writes hard disks, SSDs and flash drives a block of several hundred or several thousand bytes at a time (see

 Execute Instructions and Process Data